Impa10r/peerswap-web/README.md

 ## Configuration

 By default, PeerSwap Web UI will listen on [localhost:1984](localhost:1984).
-This can be changed in ~/.peerswap/pswebconf.json or via environment variables PRC_PORT and PRC_HOST on the first run.
+This port can be changed in ~/.peerswap/pswebconf.json.

 Once opened the UI, set the Links on the Config page for testnet or mainnet.
 If an environment variable NETWORK is present and equals "testnet", the links will be configured automatically on the first run.